hattieonline/being/content/en/docs/prologue/Winter.md

 Lies about cancer that I tell:

 -&nbsp;I will be late because I am picking my mother up from chemo
--&nbsp;Sometimes the best thing you can say is that you don&#39;t know what to say
+-&nbsp;Sometimes the best thing you can say is that you don't know what to say
 -&nbsp;I have found solace in the time that we still have left
 -&nbsp;I don't think about how long that time will last
 -&nbsp;I am not afraid